kangjiecan/mountain-bike-app-java/README.md

-It needs an openweather api key to complite.
+It needs an openweather api key to complie.